 Album sessions took place from early 1982 to August 1982, at Prince's Kiowa Trail Home Studio, Chanhassen, MN, USA and later at Sunset Sound in Hollywood, California.
 International Lover is believed to be the first track recorded for the album, in mid-January 1982.
 Recording dates for All The Critics Love U In New York are not known, but it was recorded in early 1982.

 Let's Pretend We're Married was recorded in late March 1982.
 D.M.S.R. followed in mid-April 1982.
-Free and Something In The Water (Does Not Compute) were recorded in late April 1982, while Automatic and Delirious were recorded in early May 1982.
-Lady Cab Driver followed in early July 1982.
-1999 and Little Red Corvette were recorded on the same day, 7 August 1982.
+Free and Something In The Water (Does Not Compute) were recorded in late April 1982, while Automatic and Delirious were recorded in early May 1982 and Little Red Corvette on 20 May 1982.
+Lady Cab Driver followed in early July 1982, while 1999 was recorded on 7 August 1982.

-1999 was not included on an early configuration of the album (which was likely given another name at the time), but Prince's management suggested he add an over-arching thematic song to the album, and he wrote the song in response (since Little Red Corvette was recorded on the same day, the early configuration must have been missing this also, although no details of the early configuration are known).
+1999 is thought to not have been included on an early configuration of the album (which was likely given another name at the time), but Prince's management suggested he add an over-arching thematic song to the album, and he wrote the song in response.
+No other details of the early configuration are known.

 The album was largely a solo recording project by Prince, although various band members appear in small roles, especially on 1999 and D.M.S.R. (see credits below for details).